In addition to a basic language sequence, the German studies department offers courses in both English and German.

 • After the Wall: German literature and film after 1990 (G)

-It is always wise to check the course catalogue link to the right, as new courses keep appearing in line with changing faculty research interests and student interests.
+It is always wise to consult the course catalog, as new courses keep appearing in line with changing faculty research interests and student interests.
 You'll also find there up-to-date information on course offerings as well as such things as travel components connected to a course.

 Our German studies faculty members also encourage advanced students to pursue their research interests through an independent study.